AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 ## Story Prompt

 I am running a D&D campaign with my adult friends.
-Using a fantasy comic art style, and the below information, create a storybook about Perjeon and Ilena, including flashbacks to their past adventures on the high seas as good friends, and the revelation that Perjeon accidentally killed her mother.
+Using a fantasy comic art style, and the below information, create a storybook about Perjeon and Ilena, including flashbacks to their past adventures on the high seas as good friends, and the revelation that Perjeon accidentally caused her mother's death.
 Pay close attention to the characters' appearances.

 ### Setting